On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: ERROR DETECTION AND CORRECTION

 \paragraph{Error correction in DAGs} The strong graphical assumptions in the previous section enabled us to derive the guarantee in \cref{prop:error_correction_trees}.
 It would be desirable to have a similar result for DAGs.
-As \cref{ex:complete_dag_single_error} shows, this is not possible without further restrictions. \begin{example}[almost complete DAG] \looseness=-1Let $G$ be a complete DAG over $\bV$, i.e. for $n\in\N_{>1}$ the graph with nodes $\{X_1, \dots, X_n\}= \bV$ and edges $X_i\to X_j$ whenever $i < j$.
+As \cref{ex:complete_dag_single_error} shows, this is not possible without further restrictions. \begin{example}[almost complete DAG] Let $G$ be a complete DAG over $\bV$, i.e. for $n\in\N_{>1}$ the graph with nodes $\{X_1, \dots, X_n\}= \bV$ and edges $X_i\to X_j$ whenever $i < j$.
 Suppose our tests unfaithfully show $X_{n-1}\ind X_n\mid \bV\setminus\{X_{n-1}, X_n\}$.
-This observed independence model would be explained by the graph $G-(X_{n-1}\to X_n)$.
+This observed independence model would be explained by the graph

 Even though this is only a single error, there is another graph that perfectly explains the independence model, so we would prefer this graph over $G$. \end{example} One might consider a subset of tests that cannot contain implications about each other, like we already did in \cref{prop:error_correction_trees}.
-As we have seen in \cref{ex:cpc_not_graphoid_redundant}, a potential candidate could be the tests that the CPC algorithm by \citet{ramsey2006adjacency} utilizes to orient colliders.
-Indeed, \citet{colombo2014order} have proposed to do a majority voting over these tests (although they did not investigate the Graphoid-redundancy of these tests).
+As we have seen in \cref{ex:cpc_not_graphoid_redundant}, a potential candidate could be the tests that the CPC algorithm by \citet{ramsey2006adjacency} utilises to orient colliders.
+Indeed, \citet{colombo2014order} have proposed to do a majority vote over these tests (although they did not investigate the GA-redundancy of these tests).
 Clearly, this method is capable of correcting errors.
-It would be interesting to characterize further such \enquote{local} criteria, where a subgraph of the learned DAG can be corrected.
+It would be interesting to characterise further such \enquote{local} criteria, where a subgraph of the learned DAG can be corrected.
 But note how \citet{colombo2014order} rely on the assumption that the learned skeleton is correct.
 Without such an assumption, it is not obvious how a local error correction could be established. \todo{Better than last version or too defensive?}